Alison Kelly (art historian)

 Avery Alison Kelly, FSA, (17 October 1913 – 15 August 2016) was an English art historian who was an authority on Coade stone and Wedgwood pottery.
 During the Second World War she designed camouflage for the home front and later she lectured in London on the fine arts and wrote several books on Wedgwood.

-Early life
+Early life and education

 Avery Alison Kelly was born into a Quaker family in Liverpool on 17 October 1913, the only child of Sir Robert Kelly, the professor of surgery at the University of Liverpool and his wife Averill Edith Irma.
 Her father collected furniture and glass, and was an accomplished photographer, all areas reflected in Alison's later interests.
 She was educated at Manor House School, Surrey, and then at crammers before entering Lady Margaret Hall, Oxford University, in 1933 where she read English.
 She then spent a year at the Liverpool City School of Art after which she worked in stage design at the Westminster Theatre.